 The softest, fluffiest sticky coconut cake

-As ever with my cakes, this can be scaled up or down and made as cupcakes or layer cakes, see notes for how to adjust to suit you – and it can be iced as you like but I’ve included notes on how I do mine 🙂
+This can be scaled up or down and made as cupcakes or layer cakes, see notes for how to adjust to suit you – and it can be iced as you like but I’ve included notes on how I do mine

 Plain flour – 240g

 Caster sugar – 300g

 (Free range) eggs – 3